The 6 Most Important Steps to Solving High Car Premiums

 Credit record

 A credit record reflects how well you pay your settlements and bills.
 Insurance providers check these in pricing your premiums.
-Studies show that drivers who have poor credit are more likely to file claims in the future.
+Studies show that drivers with poor credit are more likely to file claims in the future.
 That’s why they charge higher rates in return.
 To maintain good credit, it is advisable to:

 • Work and earn money